 California's geographic location is ideal for planting vineyards.
 It lies roughly at the same latitude as most of France, but the climate is somewhat different.

-A combination of the cooling effect of the Pacific Ocean and the abundant daytime sunshine allows for slow, even ripening of grapes.
-This extended ripening period produces intensely flavored fruit, accounting for the world-class wines produced in the region over the the last thirty or so years.
+A combination of the cooling effect of the Pacific Ocean and the abundant daytime sunshine allows for slow, even ripening of grapes which produces intensely flavored fruit and some truly fabulous wine.

 The history of winemaking in California actually dates back far beyond that, to the late 1770s when the Spanish missionaries began building their chain of missions along the Pacific coast.

 The first vineyards were planted with the aptly named Mission grape.
 The wines produced from these early vineyards were used in the celebration of Mass and occasionally fortified and distilled in order to make brandy.

 In the early 1800s, immigrants from other European countries began to arrive in California, bringing with them the winemaking techniques of their homeland.
 During this period, most of California's wine was being produced in the southern part of the state near Los Angeles, but the gold rush of the mid-1800s changed that permanently.

 The promise of gold brought an influx of immigrants to Northern California, and they began planting vineyards of their own.
 Different varietals were being imported from Europe and some of these new winegrowers got the notion to plant their vines on the area's hillsides.

 Although cultivating this sloping land was a bit more difficult, these innovative vintners were rewarded with exceptionally flavorful harvests.
 It seemed that winemaking in California was heading in a positive direction.
 Unfortunately, in the coming years, two unrelated events would wreak havoc on the fledgling industry.